integreat-io/map-transform/README.md

 `section` property from the `meta` object.
 This would not be available to the items without the root operation.

+#### `plug()` operation

+All the `plug()` operation does is set clear the value in the pipeline - it plugs it.
+The value will be set to `undefined` regardless of what has happened before that point.
+Any `alt()` operations etc. coming after the plug will still have an effect.

+This main use case for this is to clear the value going one way.
+E.g. if you need a value when you map in reverse, but don't want it going forward, plug it with `fwd(plug())`.
+You will also need it in a pipeline where the only operation is uni-directional (i.e. using `fwd()` or `rev()`).
+An empty pipeline (which is what a uni-directional pipeline will be in the other direction), will return the data you give it, which is usually not what you want in these cases.
+The solution is to plug it in the other direction.

+You could have accomplished the same with `value(undefined)`, but this will not work for `onlyMappedValues()`. `plug()` will do its trick in all cases.

 #### `compare(path, value)` helper

 This is a helper intended for use with the `filter()` operation.
 You pass a dot